 HJGT Withdrawal Policy

-Due to the 2019 Junior Golf Scoreboard policies and the rise in number of withdraws in junior golf, the HJGT has instituted the following withdrawal policy.
+Due to the change in Junior Golf Scoreboard policies and the rise in number of withdraws in junior golf, the HJGT has instituted the following withdrawal policy.
 Once the player has decided to withdraw he or she must report to the tournament director.
 If a player fails to report to the tournament staff prior to withdrawing, their WD will be considered unjustified.
 If a player withdraws during the round for ANY reason the withdraw will be marked as a WD.

 Unjustified Withdrawal An unjustified withdrawal is a situation where a player is clearly withdrawing due to poor play or lack of ambition.
 An unjustified withdrawal also includes withdrawing for any reason without notifying the tournament director.
 The HJGT takes unjustified withdrawals very seriously and will not be tolerated.
 An NC (No Card) or NS (No Show) will be issued next to the player’s name in the tournament results based on the situation.
 Once a player has accumulated two unjustified withdrawals, his or her membership will be suspended for the rest of the calendar year.

 Did Not Start, No Show, Withdrawal, No Card, and Disqualification Policies: